indigo-astronomy/indigo/indigo_drivers/focuser_fcusb/README.md

 ## Comments

 A non-standard switch property "Frequency" is provided by this driver.

-## Status
+## Status: Stable

 Driver is developed and tested with the physical hardware.